ThomasMertes/seed7/src/read_me.txt

     mingw32-make depend
     mingw32-make

-  When gmake uses Unix shell commands even when started from a Windows console, you can use gmake together with mk_msys.mak from a Windows console also.
+  If gmake uses Unix shell commands even if started from a Windows console, you can use gmake together with mk_msys.mak from a Windows console also.

   To compile with gcc from MinGW and nmake from Windows use a console, go to the 'seed7\src' directory and type: